resetroot99/The-FAIL-Kit/README.md

 **Bugs or Issues:** If you find an error in the test cases or documentation, email us.
 We will fix it and send you an updated version.

 **Feature Requests:** This is a curated kit, not a platform.
-If you need custom test cases or domain-specific extensions, that is what the advisory tier is for.
+We update it based on user feedback, but it is not customizable per-customer.

 ---